How to Make Homemade All-Purpose Cleaner Without Using Vinegar

 Now, I can already hear you say, “Wait a minute.
 Why in the world aren’t you using vinegar?”
 The answer is simple.

-Even though vinegar is great for cleaning and disinfecting many surfaces around your house, there are also things you shouldn’t clean with vinegar, such as granite, wood, and tile.
+Even though vinegar can clean a surprising number of things around your house, there are also things you shouldn’t clean with vinegar, such as granite, wood, and tile.
 It doesn’t make any sense to me to create an all-purpose cleaner that I can’t actually use on all surfaces.

 That’s why I put together this DIY all-purpose cleaner without using vinegar.
 Not only does it do a great job cleaning and disinfecting your surfaces, but it’s also very easy to make.